 The trek passes through two river valleys and reaches its highest point at the Thorong La Pass (5,416 m), also known as world's highest pass.
 The 18-22 days expedition helps you circle the Annapurna Massif while enjoying its spectacular view.

-The Annapurna region was opened to foreign visitors since 1977 after a decade lengthy disputes between Khampa guerrillas, the locals, and the Nepal army were resolved.
+The Annapurna region was opened to foreign visitors in 1977 after a decade lengthy disputes between Khampa guerrillas, the locals, and the Nepal army were resolved.

 The former trek started from Dumre, lying between Kathmandu-Pokhara highway, and ended in Pokhara.
 It took about 23 days to complete the round-about trip.